Jlagerstrom12/Active-Directory-Using-VirtualBox/README.md

 1. After Client1 restarts, you'll be at the login screen.
 It might still show the local `user` account.
 2. Click "Other user" in the bottom left.
 3. Notice it now says "Sign in to: MYDOMAIN" underneath the password field.
-4. Enter the username of the account you created for yourself via the PowerShell script (e.g., `jmatakor`, *not* the `a-jmatakor` admin one this time).
+4. Enter the username of the account you created for yourself via the PowerShell script (e.g., `jlagerstrom`, *not* the `a-jlagerstrom` admin one this time).
 5. Enter the password: `Password1`.
 6. Press Enter.
 Windows will set up your profile for the first time on this machine.